BCBS patients pay 64% less for generic drug

-The first generic drug offered by CivicaScript® is driving major cost savings for patients whose health insurance companies participate in an impactful partnership to bring more affordable generic medicines to market and more choices to patients.
+These results come from an impactful partnership between BCBS companies and CivicaScript to bring more affordable generic medicines and biosimilars to market and more choices to patients.

-A study published in the New England Journal of Medicine Catalyst shows patients using CivicaScript's abiraterone acetate for prostate cancer saved an average of nearly $1,000 per year, paying 64% less for their medication, proving this approach can drive down the cost of medications.
+The 2024 numbers reflect a model that works.
+Early results in late 2023—and published in The New England Journal of Medicine Catalyst—found that patients using CivicaScript's abiraterone saved about $81 per month on average, paying 64% less for their medication, proving that this approach can drive down the cost of medications.

 Civica Cost Savings